 Having had a suicide death in a school increases the risk of suicide for other students.
 When we work in schools that have had a suicide death, we often find that 10-25% of students need to be seen by a clinician.
 After a suicide death, attention must be devoted to identifying whether close friends or others in the school might be at risk for suicide attempts or other risky behavior.

 Suicide postvention involves planned interventions with people affected by a recent suicide death in an effort to ease the grieving process, stabilize the environment, and reduce the risk of negative behaviors, most notably the risk of contagion.
 These interventions include grief counseling and coping groups.
-Riverside Trauma Center’s Postvention Guidelines for schools and organizations have been included in the Suicide Prevention Resource Center’s National Best Practices Registry.
+Riverside Trauma Center’s Postvention Guidelines for schools and organizations were approved by the SPRC Best Practices Registry for Suicide Prevention.

 For help after a traumatic event, first responders and authorized representatives can call us 24 hours a day, 7 days a week at 888-851-2451 and ask for a Trauma Center Manager.